Sociology of the Internet: Digital surveillance

-Digital surveillance occur when digital devices record people's daily activities, collecting and storing personal data, and invading privacy.
+Digital surveillance occurs when digital devices record people's daily activities, collecting and storing personal data, and invading privacy.
 With the advancement of new technologies, the act of monitoring and watching people online has increased between the years of 2010 to 2020.
 The invasion of privacy and recording people without consent leads to people doubting the usage of technologies which are supposed to secure and protect personal information.
-The storage of data and intrusiveness in digital surveillance effects human behavior.
+The storage of data and intrusiveness in digital surveillance affects human behavior.
 The psychological implications of digital surveillance can cause people to have concern, worry, or fear about feeling monitored all the time.
 Digital data is stored within security technologies, apps, social media platforms, and other technological devices that can be used in various ways for various reasons.
 Data collected from people using the internet can be subject to being monitored and viewed by private and public companies, friends, and other known or unknown entities.